codebytere/node-mac-permissions/README.md

 * 'Denied' - The user explicitly denied access to `type` data for the application.
 * 'Authorized' - The application is authorized to access `type` data.

-**Note:** Access to `contacts` will always return a status of 'Authorized' prior to macOS 10.13 High Sierra, as access to contacts was unilaterally allowed until that version.
+**Note:** Access to 'contacts' will always return a status of 'Authorized' prior to macOS 10.13 High Sierra, as access to contacts was unilaterally allowed until that version.